To configure taxes, you first need to collect full details of all the relevant tax requirements information.

 OR recommends not solely relying on Vrbo to collect and remit necessary taxes and that users should always collect full details of all the relevant tax requirements information to make informed tax decisions.

-Changing channels that a tax is collected for (like when you go Vrbo API or Airbnb custom taxes)
+Changing channels that a tax is collected for (like when you go Vrbo channel integrated or Airbnb custom taxes)

 If the tax applicability per channel changes over time, you can set effective dates with different Applicability settings in the Channel section.
-For example, if you start with Vrbo remitting the taxes but then later go API integrated, you'd have the first applicability "Everything but Vrbo".
-And then later on the API integration date, you'd have another applicability for All.
+For example, if you start with Vrbo remitting the taxes but later go channel-integrated, you'd have the first applicability: "Everything but Vrbo."
+And then later on the channel integration date, you'd have another applicability for All Channels.

 Tax Surcharges and Discounts